You can still remember the first days your small business was in operation.

-If you’re still considering your options for CRM tools, Pipedrive is another good one.
-They’re a company that specializes in pipeline management and sales CRM.
+Pipedrive is another excellent CRM tool for small businesses.
+It specializes in pipeline management and sales CRM.
 Pipedrive was founded in 2010 and is a popular brand in its niche today.

 - Advanced reporting: Pipedrive’s advanced reporting feature shows you a variety of metrics and KPIs.
 These include deal stage conversions, lost and won deals, conversion rates, scheduled activities, completed activities, and more.
-You can even use the reporting feature for predictive forecasting to get a glimpse into your company’s future.
+You can even use the reporting feature for predictive forecasting.

-- Sales data syncing: The Pipedrive dashboard syncs all your data in one place.
-The dashboard also allows you to write and send emails, while adding and editing customer notes, and importing contacts are also possible.
+- Sales data syncing: The Pipedrive dashboard syncs all your customer data in one place.
+The dashboard also allows you to write and send emails, add and edit customer notes, and import contacts.

-- Visual sales pipeline: Pipedrive’s drag and drop features for pipeline stage movement helps you visually track customer stages to keep the pipeline moving as fast as you do.
+- Visual sales pipeline: Pipedrive’s drag and drop features for pipeline stage movement help you visually track customer stages to keep the pipeline moving seamlessly.

-- Automations and reminders: Automated features and reminders help you follow up easily.
+- Automations and reminders: Marketing automation features and reminders help you follow up quickly.
 You can sync to Google Calendar through Pipedrive and request activity reminders when you need them.

 Looking to integrate with Pipedrive?
 You’re in luck.
 Some of their integrations are:

 - Google Maps